CodeJugalbandi/Paradigms/scratch/Primes/ReadMe.md

 **KRISHNA** In other paradigms, though the optimisations may be present on individual data-structures, but it may not be highly normalised because the designers have a more general purpose use in mind.

-**KRISHNA** Also, I don't know about other platforms, but getting performance benefits on the JVM appears as an involved process with many things to be kept in mind.
+**KRISHNA** Also, I don't know about other platforms, but measuring  performance on the JVM appears to an involved process with many things to be kept in mind.

 **BRAHMA** As I reflect further through this, for example - whether its OO or FP paradigm, a List or Vector data-structure is a generic structure that can hold elements of type T.  It will have to work with type T that satisfy certain type-constraints.
 In APL, all you have is Integers and Characters, no Booleans, no Strings or any other data-type.
 Does that help in getting performance benefits?  //Please review this Morten